vdkoen/SNP-select/docs/source/Pipeline.rst

 The pipeline has two methods: ``snps`` or ``frequency``, which one you choose is depended on how your species of interest reproduces:

     #. ``frequency``, recommended to be used with cross-pollination species.
 (Grass, Corn, Spinach, etc.)
-    #. ``snps``, recommended be used with self-pollination/hybrid or cuttings reproduced species.
+    #. ``snps``, recommended to be used with self-pollination/hybrid or cuttings reproduced species.
 (Rassperry, Tomato, Wheat, Rice, etc.)

 For a overview of the pipeline(s) see :numref:`mylabel`